CoSMoSoftware/av1-rtp-spec-html/av1-rtp-spec.md

 When AV1 is offered over RTP using SDP in an Offer/Answer model as described in [RFC3264] for negotiation for unicast usage, the following limitations and rules apply:

 * The media format configuration is identified by **level-idx**, **profile** and **tier**.
-The answerer SHOULD maintain all parameters.
-These media configuration parameters are asymmetrical and the answerer MAY declare its own media configuration if the answerer capabilities are different from the offerer.
+These media configuration parameters are asymmetrical and the answerer MAY declare its own media configuration if the answerer receiving capabilities are different from the offerer.
 {: .needs-tests }

-  * The profile to use in the offerer-to-answerer direction MUST be lesser or equal to the profile the answerer supports for receiving, and the profile to use in the answerer-to-offerer direction MUST be lesser or equal to the profile the offerer supports for receiving.
-  {: .needs-tests }
-  * The level to use in the offerer-to-answerer direction MUST be lesser or equal to the level the answerer supports for receiving, and the level to use in the answerer-to-offerer direction MUST be lesser or equal to the level the offerer supports for receiving.
-  {: .needs-tests }
-  * The tier to use in the offerer-to-answerer direction MUST be lesser or equal to the tier the answerer supports for receiving, and the tier to use in the answerer-to-offerer direction MUST be lesser or equal to the tier the offerer supports for receiving.
+* The AV1 stream sent by either the offerer or the answerer MUST be encoded with a profile, level and tier, lesser or equal to the values of the **level-idx**, **profile** and **tier** declared in the SDP by the receiving agent.
 {: .needs-tests }

 #### 7.2.4 Usage in Declarative Session Descriptions